|

 【Aiden in English】

-German culture has seen great changes in modern history.
-From being the antagonist in so many conflicts, the country has made striding steps toward reform.
-Ironically, it is the rest of the world that still has not shifted its view on German.
+German culture has seen significant changes in modern history.
+From being the antagonist in so many conflicts, the country has made steps toward reform.
+Ironically, the rest of the world still has not shifted its view on Germany.
 Recently, on a separate trip, I experienced a snippet of German culture in Berlin.
-However, I am back for more, this time a much more personal look at Germany. &n |
+However, I am back for more, this time a more personal look at Germany. &n |

 |